 Students are expected to attend all 11 weekend sessions for both days as well as complete all homework assignments in a timely manner.
 Students will receive a graduation certificate reflecting actual satisfactory attendance, participation and completion of assignments minus absences and/or unsatisfactory or missed assignments.
 (Students who fall below the minimum requirements set by Yoga Alliance will not qualify for their RYT-200 designation.)

-At the discretion of the Director of Education, contact hours may be made up with private sessions at the current Om Land Yoga private session rate ($80/hour as of 2019)
+At the discretion of the Director of Education, contact hours may be made up with private sessions at the current Om Land Yoga private session rate ($80/hour)

 All weekend dates are subject to change.
 (Dues to inclement weather, unforseen circumstances, etc.)